scaffolding-repos/ado-scaffolding/README.md

 - Install from Azure DevOps Marketplace

 Note: The extension need permission scopes to generate repo, branches and pipelines.
-And it is hosed as Github Pages staticly, no server-side to collect user data.
+And it is hosed as Github Pages, no server-side to collect user data.

 - GitHub Page